Travel Out & Reentry: F-1 & J-1 Students

 - Employment Letter from the current employer (during the F-1 Post-Completion OPT and J-1 Post-Completion AT period only).

 Prior to the Form I-20/Form DS-2019 end date, travel signatures are valid for one year.
-During Post-Completion OPT, travel signatures are valid for 6 months.
-To obtain a travel signature, schedule an appointment with your dedicated IS Advisor (new window) and bring your original Form I-20/Form DS-2019 to OGS.
+During Post-Completion and STEM OPT, travel signatures are valid for 6 months.
+To obtain a travel signature on your Form I-20 or Form DS-2019, please email your dedicated IS Advisor (new window).

 With limited exceptions* students must present a valid, unexpired F-1 or J-1 visa each time they enter the United States.
 Students who need to renew their visa must do so at a U.S. consulate or embassy abroad.
 Visa stamps are never issued or renewed in the United States.
 Generally allow 2-8 weeks for processing.
 Contact the consulate for an appointment prior to finalizing travel plans.